DAUDIT

 0.31

-Your first audit.
-One decision, examined honestly.
-Already, one blind spot you'd have walked past.
+First audit.
+One blind spot you'd have walked past.

 Decision 8